 Particularly for long relationships, an inheritance contributed at the very beginning can have little no impact on the beneficiary party’s entitlements in the property settlement.

 Other contributions the party has made may decrease the impact of the inheritance.

-All of this means that when considering property settlements and inheritance, the earlier the inheritance was received, the more likely it is to be included in the pool of assets to be shared between the two parties in the event of divorce.
+According to our property settlements lawyers, with inheritance, the earlier the inheritance was received, the more likely it is to be included in the pool of assets to be shared between the two parties in the event of divorce.

 If the inheritance was received during the relationship, it is highly likely that it was used for the benefit of both spouses, for example for holidays, buying or renovating a home or other bills and household expenses.

 Therefore, in this case, the inheritance would generally be treated as a monetary contribution to the couple’s shared assets.